DataDog/the-monitor/monitoring-101/monitoring_101_alerting_on_what_matters.md

 1.  **Is this issue real?** It may seem obvious, but if the issue is not real, it usually should not generate an alert.
-The examples below can trigger alerts but probably are not symptomatic of real problems; alerting—or, worse, paging—on occurrences such as these contributes to alert fatigue and can cause more serious issues to be
+The examples below can trigger alerts but probably are not symptomatic of real problems.
+Alerting—or, worse, paging—on occurrences such as these contributes to alert fatigue and can cause more serious issues to be
     ignored:
     -   Metrics in a test environment are out of bounds